 The panel voted Feb.
 22 that Qnexa’s benefits outweigh its risks.
 Sanjay Kaul, a professor in the David Geffen School of Medicine at UCLA Cedar Sinai Medical Center and a panel member, said the treatment works the best to help patients lose weight, giving it a good chance of the FDA requiring post-approval studies on heart risk instead of additional ones before.

 The last obesity drug the FDA approved was Roche Holding AG (ROG)’s Xenical in 1999.
-Abbott Laboratories (ABT) withdrew its obesity treatment Meridia in 2010 after a post-market trial revealed a 16 percent increase in risk of heart attack or stroke in those taking the product over those using a placebo and little difference in weight loss.
+Abbott Laboratories (ABT:US) withdrew its obesity treatment Meridia in 2010 after a post-market trial revealed a 16 percent increase in risk of heart attack or stroke in those taking the product over those using a placebo and little difference in weight loss.

 Arena is studying its compound lorcaserin to assess cancer risks.
 The company is in a partnership with Tokyo’s Eisai Co.
 (4523)